Krasper707/NPTEL-Courses/Research Methodology/week1/notes.md

 - Strategic Learning: Learning a particular subject upto the level you need it ; Not going too deep
 - In-depth learning: Go very deep to the bottom of the pit.

+  ---

+  - Research is  mostly about intuition ; while learning is done by the acquisition of the already existing knowledge ; Coursework is mostly about logic.
+  - Science seeks unity in wild variety around us. ; Produced by intuitive insight.